Nineteen at The Star. Credit: The Star

 The Island Rooftop – Surfers Paradise

-Located on level one of The Island hotel in Surfers Paradise, the Rooftop is a must-visit for people watchers (our favourite pastime).
-The open-air space is bright and breezy, with a variety of seating options and ample shade.
-Our preferred vantage is the high tables along the edge, where you can eat and drink while observing Gold Coast life bustling down below.
+Our preferred vantage is the high tables along the edge, where you can eat and drink while observing Gold Coast life bustling below.
+(Who doesn’t love people watching?)
 They offer an extensive food and drinks menu and regularly host live music and DJ sets.

 The Island Gold Coast Rooftop.
 Credit: The Island